wanadianguy/remarcable-application/README.md

-# Remarcable Test Assignment
+# Catalog project

 ## Overview
-This is a test assignment for Remarcable.
+This is a small project using Django to simulate a catalog API.
 The goal is to create a simple web application that allows users to search for products based on their description, category, and tags.

 ## Requirements